feedhenry-raincatcher/raincatcher-core/README.md

 ## Creating a new package

-In order to create a new package, we recommend duplicating [`examples/base`](./examples/base/README.md), which is a sample base thatcontains the skeleton expected of a new package.
-Refer to the linked README for mor details.
+In order to create a new package, we recommend duplicating [`examples/base`](./examples/base/README.md), which is a sample base that contains the skeleton expected of a new package.
+Refer to the linked README for more details.

 ## Package structure